fractalego/laser-svd/README.md

 The repository contains a simple implementation of the LASER technique in PyTorch.
 The implementation is tested on the human eval set.

+This code is experimental and not meant for production use.